top of page

 Potting soils commonly used in gardening typically consist of loam soil, characterized by its rich texture, dark color, and vibrant aroma, indicating fertility and microbial activity.

-Buying the right soil for an outdoor cannabis grow:
+Buying the right soil for an outdoor grow:

 Super-soil can be crafted at home by blending ingredients like worm castings, bat guano, and other components with a quality soil mixture, allowing it to mature for a few weeks.
 Alternatively, pre-made super-soil mixes are available for purchase at local nurseries or grow shops.